gma/nesta/README.md

-# Lightweight file-based CMS and Static Site Generator
+# File Based CMS and Static Site Generator

 Nesta is a lightweight CMS for building content sites and blogs, written in [Sinatra].